canonical/netbox/charm/docs/explanation/charm-architecture.md

 For the static assets, gunicorn is used with the help of the [WhiteNoiseMiddleware](https://whitenoise.readthedocs.io/en/stable/index.html).

-There is only one container for each unit of NetBox, that runs the following services managed by Pebble:
+There is only one container for each unit of NetBox that runs the following services managed by Pebble:
 - django.
 Runs gunicorn.
 - cron.
 Cron service that runs management commands for housekeeping and syncdatasource.